 It provides the kind of dosage you’d expect: 500 mg of green tea extract, 98% of which is polyphenols, 75% catechins, and 45% EGCG.

 In terms of other ingredients, there’s very little out of the ordinary.
-The capsule is made from animal derived gelatin, so vegetarians and vegans may want to look elsewhere, but the only other ingredients are magnesium stearate and silicon dioxide, which are standard fare.
+The capsule is made from cellulose, so it’s vegetarian friendly.

 9. Primaforce Lean Green